mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

 ## 2. The Problem

+In this article, we'll simulate a system for validating user portfolios in a fintech startup, with minimal features.
 Data validation is crucial in software development, especially in data transactions like user portfolios.
 Ensuring data conforms to expected formats and rules is vital for maintaining the system's integrity.

 So, first, let's define the data we want to validate.
 In our case, we want to validate the data contained in some DTOs (Data Transfer Objects).
 The first DTO represents the creation of a new portfolio: